lcbc-epfl/data_management/doc/good_practices.rst

 * **Organize and describe your data.**

-    * Follow the recommended folder structure and naming conventions: :ref:`data-org-page` .
+    * Follow the recommended folder structure and naming conventions: :ref:`data_organization` .
     * Describe your data with sufficient metadata, use our README generator to help you create metadata faster.
-To see how to use it: :ref:`readme-page`.
+To see how to use it: :ref:`readme_templates`.

 * **Publish your data.**